 December 31,

 2013 2012

-NOL Complement ф 511.016 ¢.
-404.004

-NOL Carryforward \$ 511,816 3 404,804
+NOL Carryforward \$ 511.816 \$ 404,804

 Tax credits 71,993 11,959

 Stock based compensation 2,412 -

 Other temporary differences 97,617 (1,833)

 Subtotal 683,838 414,930

 Valuation allowance (683,838) (414,930)

-Net deferred tax asset \$ \$
+Net deferred tax asset \$- \$ -

 The Company has maintained a full valuation allowance against its deferred tax assets in all periods presented.
 A valuation allowance is required to be recorded when it is more likely than not that some portion or all of the net deferred tax assets will not be realized.
 Since the Company cannot be assured of generating taxable income and thereby realizing the net deferred tax assets, a full valuation allowance has been provided.
 The Company has no uncertain tax positions at December 31, 2013 and 2012 that would affect its effective tax rate.
 The Company does not anticipate a significant change in the amount of uncertain tax positions over the next twelve months.
-Since the Company is in a loss carryforward position, the Company is generally subject to US federal and state income tax examinations by tax authorities for all years for which a loss carryforward is available.
+Since the Company is generally subject to US federal and state income tax examinations by tax authorities for all years for which a loss carryforward is available.